-- Medicare Advantage plans, also known as Part C, offer an “all-in-one” alternative to getting both original Medicare and supplemental coverage.
+- Medicare Advantage (Part C) plans offer an “all-in-one” alternative to getting both original Medicare and supplemental coverage.
 Medicare Advantage plans cover all the same benefits as original Medicare, plus the types of additional coverage you might get from adding a Medicare supplement plan, including prescription drug, dental, and other benefits.
 Medicare Advantage plans typically come with lots of extras, too, including health and wellness programs, member discounts, and more.

 If Medicare Advantage sounds like a good option for you, there are a number of private insurance companies offering plans in the state of Nebraska.
 They include:

-We often think of Medicare as insurance for people 65 or older, but you can enroll in Medicare if you:
+We often think of Medicare as insurance for people age 65 or older, but you can enroll in Medicare if you are:

-If your Medicare eligibility is based on age, your initial enrollment period begins three months before your 65th birthday and continues for three months after.
+If your Medicare eligibility is based on age, your initial enrollment period begins 3 months before your 65th birthday and continues for 3 months after.
 It usually makes sense to enroll at least in Part A at this time, since you likely won’t need to pay anything for it, and Part A benefits will coordinate with any existing insurance coverage you have.